Get a complimentary Wealth Planning Review and a financial plan made just for you.

 IRS Publication 590b contains a table showing the amount that must be withdrawn each year, but there’s another trap you should avoid.
 The amount is based on the account value as of the prior Dec.
 31, not on the value at the time the funds are withdrawn.

-Although you can take out more than the required minimum distribution, if your calculations are off and you take out too little, that’s where the potential 50% penalty comes in.
+Although you can take out more than the required minimum distribution, if your calculations are off and you take out too little, that’s where the potential 25% penalty comes in.
+The SECURE 2.0 Act reduces the tax rate to 10% if the error is corrected within two years.
+The account owner should file Form 5329 with their federal tax return for the year in which the full amount of the RMD was required but not taken.2

 The rules are different for IRAs and 401k plans.
 If you had five IRAs of different values, you could add up the total RMDs and withdraw the entire amount from just one of the IRAs.
 But with 401k plans, you must take your RMD separately for each 401k you have.

-It is also important to note that the RMD rules apply to more than just IRAs and 401k.
-They also apply to a number of employer sponsored retirement plans such as profit-sharing and 403(b) plans, plus IRA-based plans such as SEPs.
+It is also important to note that the RMD rules apply to more than just IRAs and 401(k)s.
+They also apply to a number of employer-sponsored retirement plans such as profit-sharing and 403(b) plans, plus IRA-based plans such as SEPs.

 OPTIMAL WITHDRAWAL STRATEGY FOR RETIREMENT INCOME PORTFOLIOS

-One approach is to withdraw from taxable accounts first, which allows your assets in tax-deferred accounts the ability to stay invested longer and potentially make more money.
+One approach is to withdraw from a taxable account first.
+This keeps assets in your tax-deferred accounts, allowing them to stay invested longer and potentially make more money.
 But this isn’t always the best approach because it could create a bigger federal tax bill down the line when RMDs kick in, possibly moving you into a higher tax bracket.
-In addition to federal taxation, depending on which state you live in, there can be potential state income taxation considerations.
+In addition to federal income tax, depending on which state you live in, there can be potential state income tax implications.

-When and from where you choose to make withdrawals can also impact if or how much of your Social Security benefit is taxable, or the amount you pay for Medicare.
+Your withdrawal rate and the accounts from which you make withdrawals can also impact if or how much of your Social Security benefits are taxable, or the amount you pay for Medicare.
 The difference can be significant.
-In 2022, the cost for Medicare Part B is between $170.10 and $578.30 per month depending on your income level two years prior.
-Your planner can join a call with your accountant to determine an option that can work for you.
+In 2024, the cost for Medicare Part B is between $174.70 and $594.00 per month depending on your income level two years prior.3 Your planner can join a call with your tax professional to determine an option that can work for you.

 Helping to explore tax-efficient retirement withdrawal strategies is just one of the ways we serve our clients.
-Talk with an Edelman Financial Engines advisor to see how we can help you.
+Talk with an Edelman Financial Engines advisor to see how our integrated approach to retirement planning and wealth management can help you.

 3 KEY COMPONENTS OF A RETIREMENT WITHDRAWAL STRATEGY